Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Introduction

 Despite the success in finding an approximate solution to the optimal covariance steering problem using convex optimization, little is known regarding fundamental questions, such as the existence and uniqueness of the optimal control.
 Additionally, very little is known regarding the conservativeness of the approximate solution compared to the optimal control, if one exists.
 In this paper, we provide answers to these questions for the discrete-time covariance steering case.

-The contributions of this work can be summarized as follows: We first establish an analytic result on the existence and uniqueness of the optimal control law for steering the state covariance of a discrete-time linear stochastic system with respect to a quadratic cost function.
-Some interesting properties of a matrix Riccati difference equation are derived in the process.
-Then, in the absence of any constraints, we demonstrate that the optimal state mean and covariance can be controlled independently.
-Next, we show that the optimal control law can be computed via a problem reformulation as an SDP using a lossless convex relaxation.
-In other words, it is shown that the optimal solution to the SDP problem also solves the original non-convex covariance steering problem.
-Lastly, we compare the results from the SDP formulation and from the direct application of Newton's method through a numerical example.
+The contributions and technical challenges of this work can be summarized as follows: We first establish an analytical result (Theorem~\ref{thm:exist-unique-Q}) on the existence and uniqueness of the optimal control law for steering the state covariance of a discrete-time linear stochastic system with respect to a quadratic cost function.
+In the process of proving Theorem~\ref{thm:exist-unique-Q}, the main technical challenge is to derive useful necessary and sufficient conditions (Theorem~\ref{thm:pi-pos-exist-cond}) for a critical property (Property~\ref{pty:pi-pos}) of a matrix Riccati difference equation.
+Then, in the absence of any chance constraints, we demonstrate that the optimal state mean and covariance can be controlled independently (Theorem~\ref{thm:mean-covar}).
+Lastly, we show that the optimal control law can be computed by reformulating the problem as an SDP (Theorem~\ref{thm:prob_equiv}), and that the control law takes a state-feedback form (Theorem~\ref{thm:lossless}).
 To the best of our knowledge, this is the first work to analyze the existence and uniqueness of the optimal control for steering the state covariance to any given terminal value in discrete time and to show that the optimal control can be solved exactly.

 The rest of the paper is organized as follows.
-The discrete-time covariance steering problem considered in this paper is formulated in Section \ref{sec:prob}.
+The discrete-time covariance steering problem considered in this paper is formulated in Section~\ref{sec:prob}.
 The existence and uniqueness of the optimal control as well as the separation of the optimal mean and covariance steering problems are shown in Section~\ref{sec:exist-unique}.
-The methods for computing the optimal control are provided in Section \ref{sec:compute}.
-A numerical example is presented in Section \ref{sec:example}.
+The methods for computing the optimal control are provided in Section~\ref{sec:compute}.
+A numerical example is presented in Section~\ref{sec:example}.
 For conciseness and ease of exposition, most of the proofs and auxiliary results are given in the Appendices.